Ieuanoh/SportingChance/content/services.md

     we offer one-to-one mentoring and life skills coaching around society, community and social acceptance, as well as health, fitness and well-being.
   header_2: Alternative Learning Provision
-  text_2: 'We offer learners of all ages bespoke learning to meet individual needs.
+  text_2: We offer learners of all ages bespoke learning to meet individual needs.
-    Primarily through one-to-one tuition, we offer functional skills in Maths, English & ICT, personal social development and life skills challenges. '
+    Primarily through one-to-one tuition, we offer functional skills in Maths, English & ICT, personal social development and life skills challenges.
   header_3: Construction Workshops
-  text_3: 'Our construction workshops help students gain invaluable vocational hands-on
+  text_3: Our construction workshops help students gain invaluable vocational hands-on
     experience in a supportive environment with directed learning or small groups.
-    Trades include bricklaying, plastering, tiling, decorating, plumbing and more. '
+    Trades include bricklaying, plastering, tiling, decorating, plumbing and more.
   bg_1: "/img/1.png"
   bg_2: "/img/2.png"
   bg_3: "/img/3.png"